oldgregg89/simple-effects-/readme.md

 ## Known Bugs

-_Sometimes the walrus will disapear and not reapear but if you reload the webpage it should return to normal_
+_Sometimes the walrus will disapear and not reapear but if you reload the webpage it should return to normal.
+Mutiple clickable options to view walrus_

 ## Support and contact details